Anti-aircraft warfare: Second World War

 Some nations started rocket research before World War II, including for anti-aircraft use.
 Further research started during the war.
 The first step was unguided missile systems like the British 2-inch RP and 3-inch, which was fired in large numbers from Z batteries, and were also fitted to warships.
 The firing of one of these devices during an air raid is suspected to have caused the Bethnal Green disaster in 1943.
-Facing the threat of Japanese Kamikaze attacks the British and US developed surface-to-air rockets like British Stooge or the American Lark as counter measures, but none of them were ready at the end of the war.
+Facing the threat of Japanese Kamikaze attacks the British and US developed surface-to-air rockets like British Fairey Stooge or the American Lark as counter measures, but none of them were ready at the end of the war.
 The Germans missile research was the most advanced of the war as the Germans put considerable effort in the research and development of rocket systems for all purposes.
 Among them were several guided and unguided systems.
-Unguided systems involved the Fliegerfaust (literally "aircraft fist") as the first MANPADS.
-Guided systems were several sophisticated radio, wire, or radar guided missiles like the Wasserfall ("waterfall") rocket.
+Unguided systems involved the Fliegerfaust (literally "aircraft fist") rocket launcher as the first MANPADS.
+Guided systems were several sophisticated radio, wire, or radar guided missiles like the Wasserfall ('waterfall') rocket.
 Owing to the severe war situation for Germany all of those systems were only produced in small numbers and most of them were only used by training or trial units.

 Another aspect of anti-aircraft defence was the use of barrage balloons to act as physical obstacle initially to bomber aircraft over cities and later for ground attack aircraft over the Normandy invasion fleets.
 The balloon, a simple blimp tethered to the ground, worked in two ways.
 Firstly, it and the steel cable were a danger to any aircraft that tried to fly among them.
 Secondly, to avoid the balloons, bombers had to fly at a higher altitude, which was more favourable for the guns.
 Barrage balloons were limited in application, and had minimal success at bringing down aircraft, being largely immobile and passive defences.